The growth of CBD in the UK

 In April, the Daily Mail released a piece on celebrities who utilise cannabis oil for its perceived medical benefits.
 Jennifer Aniston claims that CBD oil assists her with pain management, stress and anxiety.
 Actress Olivia Wilde benefits from the topical application of CBD.
 Both actresses acknowledge the wormhole of dependency that painkillers can put individuals through and recognise CBD oil as an alternative health remedy.

-An important take away from celebrities using CBD oil and cannabis to treat the aforementioned conditions is that despite the lack of medical research supporting the effectiveness of ‘medicinal cannabis’, these celebrities are using it for treatment and speaking openly about it.
+An important take away from celebrities using CBD oil and cannabis to treat the conditions mentioned above is that despite the lack of medical research supporting the effectiveness of ‘medicinal cannabis’, these celebrities are using it for treatment and speaking openly about it.

 WADA, Sports and Cannabidiol